SuzanneNL/star-trail-photography/README.md

 Wireframes were created using Figma.
 Images of these wireframes are available under 'wireframes'.
 Responsiveness consists mostly of adapting the size of the content to different sizes of screens.
 Also, the gallery doesn't juxtapose images and their details, but positions images and text on top of each other.
 The design is consistent.

 ### Target audiences
-The website targets those who are interested in star trail photography, for example amateur/beginning photographers, but also more advanced photographers that want to show their work to others as an example.
+The website targets those who are interested in star trail photography, for example amateur/beginning photographers, but also more advanced photographers who want to show their work to others as an example.

 ### User stories
 As the creator of this website...